drrtrana/CS207-HW01B/README.md

 - Please also commit code after each step of each problem and remember to run the unit tests (where applicable) and code analyzers before you commit.

 **2.** Then in IntelliJ, go to File, select Export to Zip File.
 This will a create a zip file of the entire project directory.<br>
-**3.** Submit the .zip file to the Homework 1A Assignment folder on D2L.<br>
+**3.** Submit the .zip file to the Homework 1B Assignment folder on D2L.<br>

 **Problem 1**

 **1.** In the main/java directory, create an immutable class named `Time`.
-(Remember that objects created from an immutable class cannot have it's content changed.)
+(Remember that objects created from an immutable class cannot have its content changed.)
 It should include the following:
 - Three private integer instance variables named `hour`, `min`, `sec`, and a char named `meridiem`.
 Run the code analyzers and commit your code now.
 - A default constructor that sets the `hour` instance variable to `12`, the `min` and `sec` instance variables to `0`, and the `meridiem` instance variable to `'A'`.
 Run the code analyzers and commit your code now.
 - A constructor that takes three integer parameters (in the specific order of hours, minutes, seconds) and then a char parameter and sets the instance variables.
 Run the code analyzers and commit your code now.